interswitch-kenya-limited/mobpay/README.md

 customer.setEmail(customerEmail);

+MobPay.Config config = new MobPay.Config();// May be used for advanced configuration, can be null

+config.setIconUrl('YOUR ICONS URL') can be used to change the logo

-MobPay.Config config = new MobPay.Config();// May be used for advanced configuration, can be null mobPay = MobPay.getInstance(MainActivity.this, clientId, clientSecret, config);// Instantiate the mobpay library object to make a payment and get the results in the callbacks mobPay.pay(MainActivity.this,// The instance of an activity that will be active untill the payment is completed
+mobPay = MobPay.getInstance(MainActivity.this, clientId, clientSecret, config);// Instantiate the mobpay library object to make a payment and get the results in the callbacks mobPay.pay(MainActivity.this,// The instance of an activity that will be active until the payment is completed
         merchant,
         payment,
         customer,